Bozar/OneMoreLevel/user/doc/general.md

 Set `show_full_map` to `true` to disable fog of war.

 Leave `palette` blank to use the default color theme.
 If you want to use another theme, copy a json file (for example, `blue.json`) from `palette/` to `data/`, and then feed `palette` with a file name with or without the json file extension (both `blue` and `blue.json` works).
 You can also create your own theme based on `default.json`.

+## Export the Game

+If you want to export One More Level using Godot engine by yourself, first you need to download the project from GitHub (see above, About This Game).
+You also have to tweak export settings to filter certain files.
+In the GitHub repository, there is a file in the root folder called `export.md`.
+Refer to it for more information.